 Vitamin D helps us to absorb calcium in the gut, and supplements for calcium and vitamin D are often sold together.

 Many cancer patients have been shown to be deficient in Vitamin D21.
 If your doctor has tested you and you are found to be deficient you will be asked to take a supplement.

 It is now recommended that everyone in the UK takes a Vitamin D supplement (10mcg per day) during the winter months from October to April22.

 The following groups of people are more at risk of vitamin D deficiency and should take a supplement all year round:

 You can read more about Vitamin D here.

 Please check with your doctor, specialist nurse or dietitian before taking a Vitamin D supplement in excess of 10mcg per day.

 There is the same amount of calcium in whole, semi-skimmed, 1% and skimmed milk.
-The Dairy Council has a very useful booklet with facts about the properties and benefits of drinking milk.
+You can read a booklet from the Dairy Council with facts about the properties and benefits of drinking milk here.

 1 Arends J, Bachmann P, Baracos V et al (2017) ESPEN Guidelines on nutrition in cancer patients.
 Clinical Nutrition 36 (1)11–48. http://www.espen.info/wp/wordpress/wp-content/uploads/2016/11/ESPEN-cancer-guidelines-2016-final-published.pdf.
 Accessed online 12/8/2018.